 Review took place in April 2021.
 Most respondents knew where to access the CERAF and found the accompanying guidance clear.
 A need for further training was identified. - → Missing Task & Finish group: The Missing People Charity's report Children's views on being reported missing from care was reviewed.
-Resources such as posters and cards for practitioners working with children and <a href="Missing Task & Finish group: Children's views on being reported missing from care was reviewed.
-Resources such as posters and cards for practitioners working with children and <a href="Missing Task & Finish group: Children's views on being reported missing from care was reviewed.
-Resources such as posters and cards for practitioners working with children and <a href="Missing Task & Finish group: Children's views on being reported missing from care was reviewed.
-Resources such as posters and cards for practitioners working with children and Missing Task & Finish group: Children's views on being reported missing from care was reviewed.
-Resources such as posters and cards for practitioners working with children and Missing Task & Finish group: Children's views on being reported missing from care was reviewed.
-Resources such as posters and cards for practitioners working with children and disruption to the children and disruption to the children and disruption are considered as a finish from the children and disruption to the children and disruption are children and - → Modern Slavery Partnership: A Modern Slavery exhibition was developed and toured the HIPS area, it was based in Newport High Street to further raise awareness particularly in with challenges faced from illegal immigration and those in the UK with no immigration status including foreign national offenders.
+Resources such as posters and cards for practitioners working with children and disruption techniques guides have been developed for the HIPS Procedures website. - → Modern Slavery Partnership: A Modern Slavery exhibition was developed and toured the HIPS area, it was based in Newport High Street to further raise awareness particularly in with challenges faced from illegal immigration and those in the UK with no immigration status including foreign national offenders.